Contracting Closes at 11:59pm Friday, May 1st.

 The essential steps and guidelines students need to follow when relocating into university-managed residences.

 This process typically includes receiving detailed move-in instructions, scheduling assigned move-in times to avoid congestion, and adhering to specific check-in protocols at designated locations.
-Students will be required to complete any necessary paperwork, obtain their room keys or access cards, and familiarize themselves with the housing policies and amenities.
+Students will be required to complete any necessary paperwork, obtain their room keys, and familiarize themselves with Housing policies.
 It is important to prepare by bringing the appropriate documentation and ensuring that all pre-arrival tasks are completed.
-Detailed information, including packing lists, arrival schedules, and support services, will be provided on this page to ensure a smooth and organized move-in experience.
+Detailed information, including arrival instructions, and support services, will be provided on this page to ensure a smooth and organized move-in experience.

 University Housing assigns Move-In appointments based on a balance load by room assignment and the available parking we have during Move-In.
 We have a limited number of Move-In appointments by hour to help make your Move-In process efficient!

 While locations and directions are customized for each of our University Housing buildings, what follows is a general outline for Move-In.
-You can also download our printable Move-In Guide to save information you need.
+You will receive a printed copy of our Move-In Guide approximately 1-1/2 months prior to Move-In via USPS if your address on file is within the contiguous United States.

 Vehicles